-lature and impact How we manage our risk Aajor projects contribute significantly to reshaping our portfolio nd delivering our strategy.
-We are involved in a number of igh-value, long-term projects that can take months or years o complete.
-These projects, due to their nature, are exposed to eopolitical events, forces of nature, unforeseen site conditions, echnology development, equipment delivery issues and other xternal factors, which can result in delays, quality issues or cost verruns.
-Failure to deliver these major projects can expose the Vendor pre-qualification criteria ai enhanced, with comprehensive infi- managed to make sure our list of v are categorised according to their on other contracts.
-Procurement processes are in place negotiated to mitigate any identifii Strategic equipment procurement
+Major projects planning and project management Nature and impact Major projects contribute significantly to reshaping our portfolio and delivering our strategy.
+We are involved in a number of high-value, long-term projects that can take months or years to complete.
+These projects, due to their nature, are exposed to geopolitical events, forces of nature, unforeseen site conditions, technology development, equipment delivery issues and other external factors, which can result in delays, quality issues or cost overruns.
+Failure to deliver these major projects can expose the Group to the risk of reduced profitability and potential losses.
+How we manage our risk Vendor pre-qualification c enhanced, with compreher managed to make sure our are categorised according on other contracts.
+Procurement processes ar negotiated to mitigate any Strategic equipment procu are in place throughout th responsibility are assigned